 BBC Entertainment showcases the best comedy, drama and light entertainment from the BBC and other UK production houses.

-The channel is exclusive destination of The Graham Norton Show, with multi-award winning comedy talk-show host, Graham Norton and features his trademark comedy monologues, interesting celebrity chats, eccentric stories and characters.
+The channel is the exclusive destination of The Graham Norton Show, with multi-award winning comedy talk-show host, Graham Norton, and features his trademark comedy monologues, interesting celebrity chats, eccentric stories and characters.
 The talk show is broadcast just two weeks after its UK telecast.

 BBC Entertainment is also home to Doctor Who, the longest running science fiction TV in the world, and the most successful in terms of ratings, DVD book sales, iTunes traffic and downloads.